Naike-B/Readme-generator/README.md

 ## Usage
 After installing the dependencies, you can invoke the application by using the command: node index.js in the terminal.
 This will start the application and you can interact with it through the console.

+Click on [this link](), to watch walkthrough video demonstrating the functionality of the application.

 ## License
 This project is covered under the MIT license.